blokidde/Blokboy-gaming-device/docs/embedded/code.md

 this function updates the moveTime to the current time with millis(). this is used so the game knows when it needs to move the snake.

 ### void httpreq()
-The httpreq function sends the snake’s movement statistics to a server using an HTTP POST request.
-It first creates WiFi and HTTP clients, then prepares a JSON object containing the number of times the snake moved up, down, left, and right.
-This JSON is converted into a string and sent to the server.
+The httpreq function sends the snake’s movement statistics to a server using an HTTPS POST request.
+It first creates WiFi and HTTPS clients, then prepares a JSON object containing the number of times the snake moved up, down, left, and right.
+This JSON is converted into a string and sent over a secute HTTPS connection to the server.
 The function also prints the JSON to the serial monitor for debugging.

 ```cpp
 HTTPClient httpClient;